jacktreado/dpm/howto/sims/sinusoidalJamming.md

 To run an ensemble of jammed configurations on a remote cluster, use the following steps. **Note**: currently only supports clusters that use the [Slurm workload manager](https://slurm.schedmd.com/).

-### **READ THIS FIRST**

-BEFORE YOU SUBMIT ANYTHING, make sure to edit line `4` to set the `netid` variable to your remote cluster username.
-This will place all data in a folder named `~/project/dpm` if using the Yale clusters.
-If you have a different file storage system, edit the variable `outputdir` on line `12` to be your desired location for data output.

 ## Using the `submit_` bash script